Vaskivskyi/ha-asusrouter/README.md

 *(enabled by default)*
   - name: `connected_devices`
   - units: ` `
+  - attributes:
+    - `devices` - represents a list of all connected (active) devices as their `MAC/IP/Hostname`
   - description: Sensor shows the total number of devices connected.
 </details>